rickb777/ical2/README.md

 # ical2

-Simple ical (https://tools.ietf.org/html/rfc5545) encoder for Go.
+Simple iCalendar encoder for Go.
+See https://tools.ietf.org/html/rfc5545

+There is no parsing (unmarshalling) implementation yet, although the design will support this.

 This repo is a rewritten fork from github.com/ajcollins/ical, which was orignally from github.com/soh335/ical.